darvil82/lanat-docs/Lanat/topics/Your-first-argument-parser.md

 # Your first argument parser

-Let's assume we are working on a sample application that will receive two number arguments, and a operator argument.
+Let's assume we are working on a sample application that will receive two number arguments, and an operator argument.
 The application will then perform the operation on the two numbers and print the result.